temiwale88/Udacity-MLE-AWS-Capstone/README.md

   - We gave the lambda function the necessary permissions to access S3 bucket e.g. for accessing our dog labels for each prediction
   - In a nutshell, the lambda function calls the Sagemaker model endpoint, makes predictions, and we extract top two dog predictions
 - We wrap our Lambda function behind a publicly accessible API gateway
 - We test our API locally on our PC in a jupyter notebook and another way using Postman.
 - We move the API code into a Streamlit app and deploy it locally on our PC
 - Then we move the app to an AWS EC2 (t2 micro) free-tier instance that will make the Streamlit app publicly accessible.

 ### Some Gotchas

-- If you use boto3.client() method in your streamlit app logic, then on your local computer you need to have configured your AWS Access key ID and	Secret access key using aws-cli
+- If you use boto3.client() method in your streamlit app logic, then on your local computer you need to have configured your AWS Access key ID andSecret access key using aws-cli
 - Similarly, you need to do something similar for your EC2 machine so you'll encounter no errors when booting the streamlit app.
 - Lastly, streamlit needs you to declare a PATH variable on your EC2 Ubuntu instance.
 So be sure to add this `/home/ubuntu/.local/bin`as a PATH variable before you `streamlit run app.py`.
 Also **ensure** to add it permanently into bash by following the `echo ... ~/.bashrc` command Rahul Ag. outlined in his Medium post - see 'Streamlit on AWS' reference below.